Nectar Yoga Explores the Yoga Principle of Tapas: Harnessing Fire to Shine

 Sutra 2.43 kāyendriyasiddhiraśuddhikṣayāt tapasaḥ

-Within the depths of our being, a profound fire dwells—a flickering flame capable of igniting our spirits, cast light upon our journeys, and propel us towards a sense of personal growth and self-discovery.
-This sacred fire is embodied in the yogic principle of Tapas (Sanskrit: तपस्)*, an essential Niyama (personal, introspective practices within yoga - we’ve been journeying through them since August’s post, on Saucha) that calls us to cultivate discipline, passion, and the unwavering commitment to our life’s call.
+Welcome to Nectar Yoga Retreat on Bowen Island’s blog, where this post discusses the yoga principle of Tapas.
+Within the depths of our being, a flame flickers, capable of igniting our spirits, cast light upon our journeys, and propel us towards a sense of personal growth and self-discovery.
+This spiritual fire is embodied in the yogic principle of Tapas (Sanskrit: तपस्)*, an essential Niyama (personal, introspective practices within yoga - we’ve been journeying through them since our post on Saucha) that calls us to cultivate discipline, passion, and the unwavering commitment to our life’s call.
 Tapas is rooted from the word ‘tap’ (तप्), denoting to heat, to burn, to shine.
-It relates to liberation by burning off past karma, and is most commonly interpreted as discipline, austerity, or willpower.
-Tapas is not a practice of self-punishment, deprivation, or self-annihilation.
-It is a heating process that burns with love and devotion—a love that is fierce, relentless, and unyielding in its pursuit of the untarnished, our utmost authenticity, and the unbreakable union with the Cosmic Light within and external of ourselves.
-Tapas invites us to harness the energy of this fire, channeling it towards our personal and spiritual evolution.
+Tapas relates to liberation by burning off past karma, and is most commonly interpreted as discipline, austerity, or willpower.
+It is not a practice of self-punishment, deprivation, or self-annihilation.
+Rather, through devotion—a love that is fierce, relentless, and unyielding in its pursuit of the untarnished, our utmost authenticity, and the unbreakable union with the Cosmic Light within and external of ourselves.
+Harness the energy of this fire, and you will experience personal and spiritual growth.

 In our modern world of instant gratification and addiction to the comfortable, the concept of Tapas may seem estranged from our reality, irrelevant, or even unnecessary.
 Yet, it is in the crucible that we discover the depths of who we really are, and the potentials that could only arise from such circumstances.
 Much like wild, pyrophytic flora and funghi, there are parts of us that actually require the fiery power of committed focus and a conscious surrender to pressure so that what we did not know we had within ourselves can emerge.
-Tapas urges us to transcend the limitations of our comfort zones, to venture into the unknown, and to embrace the challenges and discomforts that lead to releasing old stories, to growth, and to widened identity.
+Tapas urges us to stretch the limitations of our comfort zones, to venture into the unknown, and to embrace the challenges and discomforts that lead to releasing old stories.
+(At Nectar, we offer both day events and overnight spiritual retreats that explore these themes).

 The practice of Tapas encompasses various dimensions of our lives.
 It includes the discipline of our physical bodies, through practices such as asana (yoga postures), pranayama (breath control), what we expose ourselves energetically to, and healthful lifestyle choices.
 It extends to the habits of our minds, where we cultivate mindfulness, focus, and the ability to observe our thoughts without being consumed or controlled by them.
 Tapas also encompasses how we regulate our emotions, any sense of entitlement, or hyper individuality, as we cultivate qualities such as compassion, tenderness, and relatability for ourselves and the world around us.